 Paul Boyle, Ph.D., Senior Vice President for Conservation and Education

 Dr. Paul Boyle leads the Association's conservation education and science programs.
 He has over twenty-five years experience creating and directing conservation programs, environmental research, public education, and exhibit programs.
-Most recently, he served as CEO of The Ocean Project, a global initiative that he founded in 1997 to increase public awareness of the crucial roles the ocean plays in human survival and to engage people in becoming personally involved in being a constituency for the ocean.
+He founded The Ocean Project in 1997, a global initiative to increase public awareness of the crucial roles the ocean plays in human survival and to engage people in becoming personally involved in being a constituency for the ocean.

 Paul was Director of the New York Aquarium and its Osborn Laboratories from 2002 to 2006.
 He has served on the AZA Board of Directors and as liaison to the Board of Regents and the Charter and Bylaws Committee.
 He also chaired ADISC, and served as an advisor to the Animal Welfare Committee.